HerXayah/road-to-yuzu-without-switch/README.md

  When you download the zip file you will have a folder called "exefs_patches".
  Go inside that folder and in the other folder in there until you are at this file with an .IPS
  ![memememem](https://nuke.bayern/QTwbBtLy.png?key=GP1JZ3BylhCn9q)
- Then move that IPS file into exefs_patches and delete the now empty folder.
+  <p> Then move that IPS file into exefs_patches and delete the now empty folder.
  Then rename exefs_patches into exefs.
  Now open yuzu and rightclick your game -> Open Mod Directory.
  Create a new folder with any name you want and move the exefs folder into that, then restart yuzu and you're done.